-“Spaghetti in a Hotdog Bun” by Maria Dismondy
+“Spaghetti in a Hotdog Bun: Having the Courage to be Who You are” by Maria Dismondy

-In this read aloud, Tino wears a taco costume and Ms. Shaw talks about having the courage to be who you are! 😉 Sometimes we worry about what others will think about us, but this read aloud teaches children to own what makes them unique.
+In this lesson, Tino wears a taco costume and Ms. Shaw talks about having the courage to be who you are! 😉 Sometimes we worry about what others will think about us, but this lesson teaches children to own what makes them unique.
 Ms. Shaw challenges students to think about what makes them unique on the inside and outside with a simple activity, which you can download here.
-This read aloud also includes a fun and helpful breathing strategy called “hot cocoa breaths”.
+This lesson also includes a fun and helpful breathing strategy called “hot cocoa breaths”.

 “A Bad Case of Stripes” by David Shannon